 Liberal Arts optional reading pack

 The reading pack contains the essential readings for each week's seminars and forms the basis for seminar discussions and assessments.
-Costs maximum £40 per year.
+Indicative cost is £40 per year.

-Some modules require students to have access to books with an approximate cost of £100 if bought new over the course of a year (but texts can often be purchased at considerably reduced rates second hand).
+Some modules require students to have access to books with an indicative cost of £100 if bought new over the course of a year (but texts can often be purchased at considerably reduced rates second hand).
 Mandatory modules might also require some core texts.
-Cost £150 per year.
+Indicative cost is £150 per year.

 Key course details